appsinprogress/penmark/README.md

     2. This will add an edit button only for logged in users.

 ## For additional details, refer to [docs](https://penmark.appsinprogress.com/docs)
+Docs specify how to configure Penmark for Jekyll, Hugo and NextJS static site generators, along with generic steps for all other static site generators.

 Inspired by [utterances](https://github.com/utterance/utterances).